skypepolus/WBHT/README.md

 3. to implement multi-thread B-Tree-First-Fit, which is another variant of Brent's algorithm.[1]

 # Reference
 1. R. P. Brent (July 1989).
 "Efficient Implementation of the First-Fit Strategy for Dynamic Storage Allocation".
-ACM Transactions on i’rograrrlming &guages and Systems, Vol. 11, No. 3, July 1989. p.
+ACM Transactions on Programing Languages and Systems, Vol. 11, No. 3, July 1989. p.
 388.